 - Remove dead trees, stumps, roots, fallen branches, or any other wood debris from around your house.

 - As much as possible, prevent water from coming in contact with your foundation.
-Clean gutters, downspouts, and splash blocks regularly.
+Read this article published on Gutterilla on why you should clean gutters, downspouts, and splash blocks regularly.
 Use downspout extenders to keep runoff at least a foot away from the foundation.

 - Promptly repair leaky faucets, pipes or air conditioning units to keep the ground around your home dry.